DrDiban/Facebook_page_analysis/README.md

 | 4 | Dominos| 0.304336 |
 | 5 | PizzaHut | 0.487411 |

-McD has the higest correlation between likes and talking about count among the top 5 normalised likes growth Facebook pages.
-While, KFC has a negative relationship between likes and talking about count, a strange observation that requires further investigation.
+McD (Figure 5) has the higest correlation between likes and talking about count among the top 5 normalised likes growth Facebook pages.
+While, KFC (Figure 6) has a negative relationship between likes and talking about count, a strange observation that requires further investigation.

 <img src="Figures/Figure5.png" width="500" >